Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Introduction

-\paragraph{Stability-Based Generalization Bounds} Another line of research focuses on generalization bounds of stochastic optimization via the uniform stability of specific algorithms, including SAA \citep{bousquet2002stability, shalev2009stochastic}, stochastic gradient descent~\citep{hardt2016train,bassily2020stability}, and uniformly stable algorithms \citep{klochkov2021stability}.
-Recently, a series of works further extended the analysis to understand the generalization performances of various algorithms in minimax problems. \citet{farnia2021train} gave the generalization bound for the outputs of gradient-descent-ascent (GDA) and proximal-point algorithm (PPA) in both (strongly)-convex-(strongly)-concave and nonconvex-nonconcave smooth minimax problems. \citet{lei2021stability} focused on GDA and provided a comprehensive study for different settings of minimax problems with various generalization measures on function value gaps. \citet{boob2021optimal} provided stability and generalization results of extragradient algorithm (EG) in the smooth convex-concave setting.
-On the other hand, \citet{zhang2021generalization} studied stability and generalization of the empirical minimax problem under the (strongly)-convex-(strongly)-concave setting, assuming that one can find the optimal solution to the empirical minimax problem.
+\paragraph{Stability-Based Generalization Bounds} This line of research focuses on analyzing generalization bounds of stochastic optimization via the uniform stability property of specific algorithms, including SAA~\citep{bousquet2002stability, shalev2009stochastic}, stochastic gradient descent~\citep{hardt2016train,bassily2020stability,lei2022stability}, and uniformly stable algorithms \citep{klochkov2021stability}.
+Recently, a series of works further studied the generalization performances measured by the function-value gap of various algorithms in minimax problems. \citet{farnia2021train} gave the generalization bound for the outputs of gradient-descent-ascent (GDA) and proximal-point algorithm (PPA) in both (strongly)-convex-(strongly)-concave and nonconvex-nonconcave smooth minimax problems. \citet{lei2021stability} focused on GDA and provided a comprehensive study for different settings of minimax problems with generalization measured by function-value gaps. \citet{boob2021optimal} provided stability and generalization results of extragradient algorithm (EG) in the smooth convex-concave setting.
+On the other hand, \citet{zhang2021generalization} studied stability and generalization of the empirical minimax problem under the (strongly)-convex-(strongly)-concave setting, assuming that one can find the optimal solution of the empirical minimax problem.
+Our work differs from those in that we propose a novel stability notion for minimax optimization measured by stationarity and build up the link between such stability and generalization error.